 - Flexibility maintenance – Reaching overhead shelves, tying shoes, or looking over your shoulder while driving

 These functional goals provide clear, measurable targets that directly impact your daily life and independence.
-Start with one primary objective and build gradually—perhaps beginning with 10-15 minutes of daily movement and increasing by five minutes each week.
+Start with one primary objective and build gradually — perhaps beginning with 10–15 minutes of daily movement and increasing by five minutes each week.
 For strength, focus on bodyweight exercises or light weights while emphasising proper form over heavy resistance.
+Exploring structured fitness programs designed specifically for your age group can also help you progress with confidence and the right guidance.
 This progressive approach prevents overwhelm, reduces injury risk, and builds the sustainable habits that form the foundation of lifelong fitness success.

 How do you stay motivated to exercise when your body feels different?